jerone/UserScripts/Horizon_TV_Fixer/README.md

 ## Description

-Improves the [Horizon TV Gids](https://www.horizon.tv/nl_nl/tv-gids.html) by extending the functionality and the layout of the site.
+Improves the [Horizon / Ziggo TV Gids](https://www.horizon.tv/nl_nl/tv-gids.html) by extending the functionality and the layout of the site.

 * Add social share to Twitter;
 * Add link to IMDb;